ska-telescope/lmc-base-classes/docs/source/guide/long_running_command.rst

 --------------------------------------------
 In addition to the listed requirements above, the device should provide monitoring points to allow clients determine when a LRC is received, executing or completed (success or fail).
-LRCs can assume any of the following defined task states: QUEUED, IN_PROGRESS, ABORTED, NOT_FOUND, OK, FAILED, NOT_ALLOWED.
+LRCs can assume any of the following defined task states: QUEUED, IN_PROGRESS, ABORTED, COMPLETED, FAILED, NOT_ALLOWED.
+NOT_FOUND is returned for command IDs that are non-existent.

 .. uml:: lrc_command_state.uml